Mingzix/cst8288Final/README.md

     _Test Classes:_

-    The classes in our program that will be tested are:
+    The classes in our program that have been tested are:

-     Database Connection class
+     Database Connection;

      Food class

      Login class

-     Subscription class
+     Subscription service

-     All implemented Service classes
+     DAO classes

-     TBD...

 **References**